elliotcm/how-to-computer/part-01.md

 together into one big binary blob:
 `0100011011111000000000010011000010001111100000000011111000100110000000001001000100110011000011111000100100000000000110100000110010110000100000000100000111`

 Phew.
-If you were following along you'll know that encoding was a massive pain to do by hand and quite error-prone.
+If you were following along you'll know that encoding process was a massive pain to do by hand and quite error-prone.
 Later on I'll show you how to use a programming language to get a computer to do it for you.

-### Other character encodings
+### Other character encodings (noun)

 Since an encoding is arbitrary and assignments are picked by whoever makes it, there will often be multiple ways of encoding the same thing.